doitaljosh/tesla-model3-premium-amp-re/README.md

 ## Status for ADAU1452:
 - Analog audio input to the DSP works via the onboard ADAU1761 codec.
-- ADI surround algorithm and HPF/LPF provide center, rear, subwoofer, and tweeter outputs
+- ADI surround algorithm and HPF/LPF provide rear, subwoofer, and tweeter outputs
-- The TDA7802 (channels 4-7) still does not play any audio.
-More reverse engineering will be required to fix this.
+- ~~The TDA7802 (channels 4-7) still does not play any audio.
+More reverse engineering will be required to fix this.~~ Fixed
-- For now, only left, right, center, and subwoofer channels work on the large connector.
+- For now, only rear, tweeter and subwoofer channels play audio.
+Front and center channels need work.
 - Crackling on channels 2 and 3 has been fixed.

 # Status for Jetson Nano:
 - The A2B bus will drop as soon as the audio interface goes to sleep.
 DAPM needs to be disabled since the bus needs a constant clock.
-- The TDA7802 (channels 4-7) still does not play any audio.
-More reverse engineering will be required to fix this.
+- ~~The TDA7802 (channels 4-7) still does not play any audio.
+More reverse engineering will be required to fix this.~~ Fixed
 - Crackling on channels 2 and 3 has been fixed.

 ## Plans: